 We began the class by reading Maurice Sendak’s “Where the Wild Things Are.”
 Then we reread the book through the eyes of an illustrator and noted all the rich textures.
 Finally, I had my students fill out a worksheet with some of the various textures they saw.

 Then we created our monsters.
 Today the kids made their first monster with no texture.
 Tomorrow they will reproduce their monsters four times and apply a different texture to each one.

 I had the fantastic opportunity to present with our CTE team at the Educating for Careers Conference in Sacramento.
 We discussed how we grew our CTE middle school program from 1 CTE course to 5.

-After looking at professional logo designs that used words to create an image, students chose nouns to turn into literal word art.
+After looking at professional logo designs that used words to create images, students chose nouns to turn into literal word art.

 Students began first with an exploration of thumbnails.
 Then, they collaborated to refine, modify and edit their designs.

-Students took photos of their designs using Photo Booth, imported them into Adobe AI, placed them on their own layer with a transparency of 50%.
-They then created a new layer and used the pen tool and pathfinder tool to make their words.
+Students took photos of their designs using Photo Booth, imported them into Adobe AI, and placed them on their layer with a transparency of 50%.
+They then created a new layer and used the pen and pathfinder tools to make their words.

 One Point Perspective Rooms – CTE Graphic Design